-Fixing macOS Cannot Verify That This App is Free from Malware
+Fix "macOS Cannot Verify That This App is Free from Malware" [2024]

 To bypass Gatekeeper’s checks and install or run the app anyways, follow these steps.

-- Access Finder on your Mac then go to the app that got the “macOS cannot verify that this app is free from malware error.”
+- Access Finder on your Mac then go to the app that got the macOS cannot verify that this app is free from malware error.

+- Open the shortcut menu by control-clicking on the app.
 Select the Open option in order to add the app to your whitelist and bypass the Mac malware warning.

 When you decide to go around the protections that come standard with your Mac, you should be aware that you are putting your Mac in danger of being infected by malicious software and viruses.
-Thus, we strongly recommend that you use a good antivirus tool such as Intego.
+Thus, we strongly recommend that you use a good antivirus tool such as Intego Mac Internet Security.
 It is our go-to antivirus software and it has never let us down.

 How Do I Bypass the Mac Malware Warning?